Charles Segars: Political and civic activities

-Charles Segars is a 20 year law enforcement veteran in Los Angeles County.
-Beginning in 2008 and serving through 2016, Segars was a White House Associate as an Advance Team leader for the Office of the President and Vice President of the United States of America, leading a number of domestic and international trips.
+Charles Segars is a 25-year law enforcement veteran in Los Angeles County.
+From 2008-2016 and 2020-2024, Segars was a White House Associate as an Advance Team leader for the Office of the President and Vice President of the United States of America, leading a number of domestic and international trips.
 Segars is also a tireless advocate for after school programs in the arts and sciences and has testified on a number of Congressional committees highlighting effective programs that reduce crime, drug use and raise graduate rates.
 He currently serves on the Board of Trustees for Ford's Theatre in Washington DC.
 He is an active member of the Writers Guild of America, Producers Guild of America and INSA, and has recently joined Carnegie Mellon as an adjunct professor for its Master of Entertainment Industry Management program.